 The boost in eco-tourism as a result of trophy hunting can also be seen as an indicator of the success that such programs have in tackling conservation issues.
 Additionally, it shows that protecting the ecosystem, including flower and fauna as well as animals, through trophy hunting can have a positive knock on effect in other industries.
 Not only is this favorable for the state by bringing foreign cash into the country, but most importantly allows for the further creation of jobs and wealth for local communities.

 Other benefits that were mentioned included the distribution of meat to local communities following hunts.
 In an area such as Namibia where the amount of arable land and land available for animal husbandry can be limited, protein can be expensive and difficult to access.
-Trophy hunting provides a unique and ethical solution to this issue, and ensures that locals can maintain a balanced diet for little to no cost.
+Conservation hunting provides a unique and ethical solution to this issue, and ensures that locals can maintain a balanced diet for little to no cost.

 The removal of problem animals was cited as a further boon of conservancy hunting.
 One respondent mentioned that elephants were often the cause of issues by destroying crops, another stating that aggressive hippos can lead to conflict with humans.